 Advise to the Education of Judges in Greenland

-LEARN|RIGHT supports the Courts of Greenland in educating people with no law degree to become judges in a two-year education.
+LEARN|RIGHT supports the Court of Greenland with the planning and implementation of a two-year district court judge education.
 We contribute with:

 · Stronger educational framework